juaml/junifer/docs/extending/parcellations.rst

 Step 1: Prepare code to register a parcellation
 -----------------------------------------------

-Now we know everything that we need to know to make sure Junifer can use our own parcellation to compute any parcellation-based marker.
+Now we know everything that we need to know to make sure junifer can use our own parcellation to compute any parcellation-based marker.
 For example, a simple example could look like this: